-Pennsylvania is one of the most recent states to take action on the issue.
-Effective this fall, speed cameras can be posted in active work zones on interstates and federal aid highways.
+In recent months Ohio and Pennsylvania state lawmakers have taken action on the issue.
+Effective this fall in Pennsylvania, speed cameras can be posted in active work zones on interstates and federal aid highways.

-The 2018 law permits a five-year pilot program enabling the Pennsylvania Department of Transportation and the Turnpike Commission to post speed cameras along affected roadways.
+The new law allows a five-year pilot program enabling the Pennsylvania Department of Transportation and the Turnpike Commission to post speed cameras along affected roadways.

-One provision in the bill is intended to discourage local governments’ use of red-light and speed cameras.
+Meanwhile, across the state line in Ohio a new rule is intended to discourage local governments’ use of red-light and speed cameras.
 Specifically, the state can withhold tax revenue-sharing dollars from locales that employ the automated ticketing devices.

 Cities that issue citations from camera enforcement systems would be responsible for paying court costs and fees, even when a city wins an appeal.
 Previously, vehicle owners were on the hook for the costs.

-A slew of Texas legislators have introduced bills this year that address the use of automated enforcement throughout the state.
+A bill headed to the governor’s desk addresses the use of automated enforcement throughout the state.